 Don't Forget!
-All homeschool families must enter through the Education Lobby to receive the group rate; advance registration is not required.
+All homeschool families must enter through the Education Lobby to receive the group rate; advance registration for basic programs is not required.
+(See below for Lab option registration.)
 Students will receive full access to the Museum for the day, and can choose to arrive at any time.
 Themed programs will be scheduled throughout the day, and information about that day's programs will be available upon arrival.

 Please note that all programs will be available to general Museum visitors, and space is not guaranteed.

 In addition to our regular homeschool programs, select dates will offer a hands-on 90-minute lab just for older students.

 Students will leave each workshop with a lab worksheet.

 Labs will be available in September, October, February, March, April, and May.

 Note: To guarantee a spot in the labs, advance registration is requested.
 Drop-in registration on the day of will be based on available spots.
 Registration for all dates is now open.